LordSA/INFO/README.md

 ✯ 🧑🏻‍💻 Medium Developer

-✯ 🧑🏻‍💻 Expert at editing codes Learning more for Best
+✯ 🧑🏻‍💻 Learning programming detaily for experiance

-✯ 🤖 Expert at making TG Botz
+✯ 🤖 Expert at making TG Botz "Retired"

 ✯ ✨ Spending Time in coding and using TG